Snowy peaks of Savoy

 Frequently Asked Questions

-Can we make a tartiflette with a cheese other than Reblochon?
+Can you make a tartiflette with a cheese other than Reblochon?

-Technically, yes (it is then called a "croziflette" if you use crozets or simply a Savoyard gratin).
-However, the name "Tartiflette" is protected and requires the use of PDO Reblochon.
-For a variation, try Morbier or Savoy Tomme!
+Technically, yes (it's then called a "croziflette" if using crozets or simply a Savoyard gratin).
+However, the "Tartiflette" designation is protected and requires the use of Reblochon AOP.
+For a variation, try Morbier or Tomme de Savoie!

-Prefer local dry and acidic wines: Apremont, Abymes, or Chignin.
-Avoid wines that are too oaky or sweet, which would mask the delicate taste of the melted cheese.
+Opt for dry and acidic local wines: Apremont, Abymes, or Chignin.
+Avoid wines that are too oaky or sweet, as they would mask the delicate taste of the melted cheese.

 The key is constant and moderate heat.
 Never boil the cheese.
 Add a teaspoon of cornstarch diluted in a little kirsch or wine to stabilize the emulsion.